QUALITY DECLARATION - SUMMARY

 The system of GFS provides details of revenues, expenses, cash flows and assets and liabilities of the Australian public sector and comprises units which are owned and/or controlled by the Commonwealth, state and local governments.

 This release presents GFS on an accrual accounting basis for each jurisdiction for the general government sector and the non-financial public sector.
-For this quarterly GFS release, GFS tables are shown for the operating statement only.
+This release presents the operating statement and balance sheet outputs.

 Quarterly GFS are released about nine weeks after the end of the quarter.